helenclx/helenchong.dev/src/blog/posts/2025-04-03-i-use-neovim-btw.md

 Finally, as I settled in Vim and Neovim, I uninstalled most extensions in Visual Studio Code, officially marking my switch from VS Code to Neovim as my main code editor.

 Hello, Vim and Neovim!

+## Update, 5 September 2026: Moving Away from Neovim

+Unfortunately, after daily driving Neovim for more than a year, I have decided to move away from Neovim and am unable to endorse Neovim any more, due to the Neovim leadership's fascist tendencies.
+Read my blog post, ["Moving Away from Neovim"](2026-09-05-moving-away-neovim.md) for more details.